-Pretty Woman Musical Headed for Broadway in 2018-2019 Season, Jerry Mitchell to Direct.
+Pretty Woman Musical Headed for Broadway in 2019, Jerry Mitchell to Direct.

 Director Garry Marshall hit it out of the park with his now-classic film “Pretty Woman,” and if he were alive today, he’d doubtless be thrilled that his creation is finally making its way to Broadway.
 Marshall penned the musical’s book with J.F.
 Lawton and Bryan Adams and Jim Vallance created the score that features a boatload of rock and roll ballads.